Pernix

 Scout

-A small fast model in a fresh context plans the approach — picks tools, loads only the relevant skills.
+A small fast model in a fresh context plans the approach — recalls what you've told it before, picks tools, loads only the relevant skills.

 fast model